tomcrown/tomcrown/README.md

 *  **Treasury Lock** - A decentralized app that allows users to lock tokens for a fixed period and withdraw only after the lock duration ends. **Fully audited and approved by MoveBit**.

 *  **CoinTribute** - A decentralized fundraising platform built with Sui Move.

+*  **Time-Locked Deposit** - A decentralized app that allows users to deposit fungible tokens for a specified duration and release them to recipient only after the lock expires.

 *  **MoveVote** - A voting platform built with Sui Move.